 Posted by : Robert Child Tuesday

-I almost did not write this post as I had second thoughts but I felt I wanted to share my memories fifteen years on.
+I almost did not write this post as I had second thoughts but I felt I wanted to share my memories before they faded.
 On 9/11/2001 I was right in the thick of it in a production studio in Manhattan.
 It was a beautiful cloudless Tuesday which on occasion I can recall as vividly as if it were yesterday.

 As I mentioned I was at a TV studio preparing to do The People's Court television show before all hell broke loose.
 In the control room we watched the mayhem unfold.
 In fact I vividly recall watching Channel 4 News in a live report from the World Trade Center area when during the actual live report the second plane hit the second tower.
 The shocked reporter just took off running and so did the cameraman.

 Cell phones did not work.
 Neither did landlines for that matter.
 The only way I got word to my wife about my situation was sending an email via AOL.
 Does anyone have AOL anymore?
 I had no idea if the email would reach her.

 In the studio we simply did not know if we should stay or go.
 What was safer choice?
 After the plane hit the Pentagon the director turned to me and waved goodbye adding, "Good luck, get home safe."
 Home for me at the time was Bucks County, PA, 90 minutes to the south via Penn Station.
 So I headed in that direction.
 The studio was at 37th Street and 5th Ave. and I could look south and see the brown smoke rising above the towers.
 As I walked toward Penn Station I passed by several churches with hastily posted signs on which someone scrawled with a sharpie, "Come in and Pray."
 At one church I saw people actually kneeling on the sidewalk praying.